-Check at home and with other family members for valuable items that can help in your research.
-Baby books, family Bibles, certificates, letters, journals, photographs, diplomas, newspaper clippings, school records, yearbooks, etc. can help fill in blanks.
+Check your home and with other family members to locate valuable items that can help in your research: Baby books, family Bibles, certificates, letters, journals, photographs, diplomas, newspaper clippings, school records, yearbooks, etc.

-Interview older relatives to help fill in the blank spaces in your family tree chart and family group sheet.
-It also provides an opportunity to discover your family member's stories and memories.
+Interview older relatives to help fill in the blanks in your family tree and family group sheet.
+This is also an opportunity to learn your family members' stories and memories.
 If possible, record interviews using audio or video devices.
 Additionally, these relatives may possess important documents such as photographs, birth certificates, family Bibles, etc.

-The U.S. Census, which is available using either HeritageQuest or Ancestry.com, is accessible in the library.
-The U.S. Census attempts to include most Americans in the population schedule counts from 1790 through the present.
-Census records list family members as a group and includes personal data.
-Some examples of information found in the census are: heads of household, age, members of a house, place of birth, addresses, and immigration data.
+The U.S. Census records are accessible through the library using Ancestry (in-library use only) and HeritageQuest.
+The U.S. Census includes most Americans in the population schedule counts from 1790 through 1950.
+Census records list family members as a group and include personal data.
+Some examples of information found in the census are: heads of household, ages, members of a house, places of birth, addresses, and immigration data.
 For privacy reasons, the U.S. Census closes population schedules for 72 years.
-Current records available to search range from 1790-1940.

-Vital records include birth, marriage, and death records, which are kept by the state and local governments.
-Access to these records varies by county and agencies may charge a fee.
-Death records are one of the best starting points since they list the place and date of death and the place and date of birth or marriage.
-Other vital records may be more difficult to obtain because of privacy issues.
+Vital records include birth, marriage, and death records, which are kept by state and local governments.
+Access to these records varies by county and agencies may charge a fee for access or copies.
+Death records list the place and date of death as well as the place and date of birth and/or marriage.
+Other vital records may be more difficult to obtain because of privacy laws.

-Always list and cite your sources using titles, page numbers, and dates in a notebook.
-This will help save time in future researches.
+Keep a notebook listing your sources: Record the titles, page numbers, and dates of every source.
+This will save time in future searches.